Who is a Piping Superintendent?

 Early Stages:

-- The focus was primarily on functionality and basic safety, with less emphasis on quality control and adherence to strict standards.
+- The focus was primarily on basic installation and functionality, with less emphasis on quality control and safety.

 Mid-20th Century: